ankit-rajput18/dhan-sarthi-mumbaihacks/README.md

 This project was developed as part of a hackathon with the following accomplishments:
 - Integrated Google Gemini AI for personalized financial advice
-- Implemented a complete financial tracking ecosystem in under 48 hours
+- Implemented a complete financial tracking ecosystem in under 24 hours
 - Created an intuitive UI/UX focused on accessibility and ease of use
-- Developed a robust backend with secure authentication and data handling

-## 📬 Contact

-For inquiries about this hackathon project, please contact:
-- **Ankit Rajput** - Team Lead & Full Stack Developer
-- **Dhruv Patel** - AI Integration Specialist
-- **Priya Sharma** - Frontend & UI/UX Designer
-- **Rohit Kumar** - Backend & Database Architect

 ---